section-engineering-education/engineering-education/articles/react-native-firebase-text-recognition/index.md

 ![Final Result](/engineering-education/react-native-text-recognition-with-firebase/final_result.jpg)

-### Additional Configurations
+### Additional configurations
 The `cloudDocumentTextRecognizerProcessImage` method accepts an optional [configuration object](https://rnfirebase.io/reference/ml/mlclouddocumenttextrecognizeroptions).

 - **languageHints**: In most cases, not setting this yields the best results since it enables automatic language detection.
 For languages based on the Latin alphabet, setting language hints is not needed.
-In rare cases, when the language of the text in the image is known, setting a hint will help get better results (although it will be a significant hindrance if the hint is wrong).
-[Documentation](https://rnfirebase.io/reference/ml/mlclouddocumenttextrecognizeroptions#languageHints)
+In rare cases, when the language of the text in the image is known, setting a hint will help get [better results](https://rnfirebase.io/reference/ml/mlclouddocumenttextrecognizeroptions#languageHints) (although it will be a significant hindrance if the hint is wrong).

-- **apiKeyOverride**: API key to use for ML API.
+- **apiKeyOverride**: API key to use for the ML API.
 If not set, the default API key from `firebase.app()` will be used.

-- **enforceCertFingerprintMatch**: Only allow registered application instances with matching certificate fingerprints to use ML API.
+- **enforceCertFingerprintMatch**: Only allow registered application instances with a matching certificate fingerprints to use ML API.

 Example: